node-dmx/dmx/readme.md

 	dmx-web [-c <full-path to config file>]

+### Run as a service

+On MacOS you can run dmx-web as a service by adding a launch script to /Library/LaunchDaemons.
+See the example file.

 ### Animation HTTP API

 A List of Channel Transistions can be POSTed to <code>/animation/&lt;universe&gt;</code>.
 Each transistion is a JSON Object with at least the <code>to</code> property present.
 The Value of which also has to be an Object describing the channel end-states.